- White-tailed deer are a popular game animal found in almost every part of the United States.

 - Browse, which is a collective term for shoots, twigs, leaves, and buds.

 The total population of all deer in the U.S. is around 25 to 35 million.
-White-tail deer are one of three deer species native to North America.
+White-tailed deer are one of three deer species native to North America.
 The others are black-tail deer and mule deer.
 Some states also have small populations of endemic deer species found only in that state.

 Please note that tracking wildlife populations is not an exact science.
 For our population numbers, we relied on official numbers from each state’s Fish and Wildlife Department, Department of Natural Resources, or another appropriate source.